aesthetic-suite/framework/docs/sss/global.md

 ## Structure

-For global style sheets, the following at-rules are defined in the root of the sheet.
+For global style sheets, the following at-rules are the only values that may be defined in the root of the sheet.

 ### `@font-face`